Ultimate Lice Cleaning Checklist Proven to Get Lice Out of Your House

 Dealing with head lice is stressful, and misinformation about house cleaning may have you wanting to burn your house down.
 If you’ve scoured the Internet looking for concrete answers and are still feeling confused about what to clean and how to clean it, look no further.

-In this printable, all-inclusive checklist, I have compiled all methods proven to effectively kill head lice on every last item in your home.
-This checklist provides a quick view and how-to instructions, and for those interested in additional details, there are descriptions of the research behind the time frames, temperatures, and methods in the article located below the checklist itself.
+This article provides a quick view and how-to instructions, and for those interested in additional details, there are descriptions of the research behind the time frames, temperatures, and methods in the article located in the checklist itself.

 Tip #1- Get Rid of the Lice on Your Head